staylor/wordpress-4.4/_posts/2015-08-23-admin-cleanup.md

 language - Mustache, React, whatever.
 Even if we continue to use raw PHP, we can separate concerns better.
 * Select2/Dropdowns - the next iteration of scaling large datasets of user, posts, etc
-* Page on Front perhaps with: Dave M and Folletto?
+* Page on Front perhaps: with Dave M and Folletto?

 **Pros:**